-The Environmental Quality, Sustainability and Health (EQSH) Program is a multidisciplinary program that blends the sciences of environmental health and sustainability sciences.
+The Environment, Sustainability, and Health (EHS) focus area provides multidisciplinary approach that blends the sciences of environmental health and sustainability sciences.
 Environmental health is aimed at understanding, identifying, characterizing and mitigating environmental exposures that may adversely impact human health and the environment.
 Sustainability science addresses the dynamics of human-environment systems and the design, implementation, and evaluation of practical interventions to evaluate, mitigate, and minimize the consequences of human impacts on society and the planet.

-At the interface between sustainability and health, the EQSH scientist works in a variety of private, governmental and academic settings to meet present and future needs for environmental management related to human health.
+At the interface between sustainability and health, the scientist works in a variety of private, governmental and academic settings to meet present and future needs for environmental management related to human health

 - We study, identify and characterize the natural background and the extent of chemical, physical and biological comtaminant impacts on our environment and health.